acatarinaoaraujo/acatarinaoaraujo.github.io/projects/project-1.md

 part of the game by finding pictures for the characters, scenery, and font themes.
 This part is entertaining, but takes some time to find the perfect graphics for a game.

-<p>First image below shows Mario trying to get all the coins.
+First image below shows Mario trying to get all the coins.

 The second image shows mario after he was hit but the bullet.
-GAME OVER!</p>
+GAME OVER!
 <div class="ui small rounded images centered">
   <img class="ui image" src="../images/MarioBros3.png">
   <img class="ui image" src="../images/MarioBros2.png">